Act East policy

-The Look East policy is an effort by the government of India to cultivate extensive economic and strategic relations with the nations of Southeast Asia to bolster its standing as a regional power and a counterweight to the strategic influence of the People's Republic of China.
-Initiated in 1991, it marked a strategic shift in India’s perspective of the world.
-It was developed and enacted during the government of Prime Minister Narsimha Rao (1991–1996) and rigorously pursued by the successive administrations of Atal Bihari Vajpayee (1998–2004) and Manmohan Singh (2004–2014).
+The Act East policy is an effort by the Government of India to cultivate extensive economic and strategic relations with the nations of Southeast Asia to bolster its standing as a regional power and a counterweight to the strategic influence of the People's Republic of China.

+Initiated in 1991 as the Look East policy during the government of Prime Minister Narsimha Rao (1991–1996), it marked a strategic shift in India’s perspective of the world.
+It was rigorously pursued by the successive administrations of Atal Bihari Vajpayee (1998–2004) and Manmohan Singh (2004–2014).

-The success of the Look East policy enthused Indian foreign ministry officials to develop the policy into more action-oriented, project- and outcome-based policy.
-After a couple of decades, India’s Act East policy, which was announced in 2014 by the Prime minister Narendra Modi's administration, became a successor to the Look East policy.
+In 2014, the Prime Minister Narendra Modi's administration announced the action-oriented, project- and outcome-based Act East Policy as a successor to the Look East Policy, emphasizing a more proactive role for India.

 Background

 Ever since the Sino-Indian War of 1962, China and India have been strategic competitors in South and East Asia.
 China has cultivated close commercial and military relations with India's neighbour Pakistan and competed for influence in Nepal and Bangladesh.
 After Deng Xiaoping's rise to power in China in 1979 and the subsequent Chinese economic reform, China began reducing threats of expansionism and in turn cultivated extensive trade and economic relations with Asian nations.
 China became the closest partner and supporter of the military junta of Burma, which had been ostracised from the international community following the violent suppression of pro-democracy activities in 1988.
 In contrast, during the Cold War, India had a relatively hesitant relationship with many states in Southeast Asia as such diplomatic relations were given relatively low priority.

 India's "Look East" policy was developed and enacted during the governments of prime ministers P.V.
 Narasimha Rao (1991–1996) and Atal Bihari Vajpayee (1998–2004).
 Along with economic liberalisation and moving away from Cold War-era policies and activities, India's strategy has focused on forging close economic and commercial ties, increasing strategic and security cooperation and the emphasis of historic cultural and ideological links.
 India sought to create and expand regional markets for trade, investments and industrial development.
 It also began strategic and military cooperation with nations concerned by the expansion of China's economic and strategic influence.